NatalieJClark/simple-server-ci/README.md

-# Simple Server
+# Docker Simple Server

-## What Does It Do?
+## Introduction

-- I made this project for Makers Module 5 - Cloud Deployment - Phase 2.
+- I made this project for Makers Module 5 - Cloud Deployment: Containerising & Deploying
 - This is a simple web server that serves a single route.
+- It shows the user a `Hello, world!` message.
-- It is containerised with Docker
+- It is containerised with Docker using the `Dockerfile`.
-- It uses Exoframe to deploy to the cloud
+- It uses Exoframe (Maker's toy cloud hosting system) to deploy to the cloud.

-## Why Is It Useful?
+## Objectives

 I used this project to:
 - [x] Learn to containerise a web server using Docker.